A Lesson to Learn: Corsair Gaming Inc. (CRSR)

 CRSR’s Market Performance

-CRSR stocks went down by -5.61% for the week, with a monthly drop of -21.14% and a quarterly performance of -9.10%.
-The volatility ratio for the week stands at 5.66% while the volatility levels for the past 30 days are set at 7.29% for Corsair Gaming Inc..
-The simple moving average for the period of the last 20 days is -9.73% for CRSR stocks with a simple moving average of -3.36% for the last 200 days.
+CRSR stocks went up by 3.13% for the week, with a monthly drop of -14.74% and a quarterly performance of -19.51%.
+The volatility ratio for the week stands at 6.63% while the volatility levels for the past 30 days are set at 6.94% for Corsair Gaming Inc..
+The simple moving average for the period of the last 20 days is -1.88% for CRSR stocks with a simple moving average of -0.18% for the last 200 days.

 Analysts’ Opinion of CRSR